msaroufim/python-weekend-experiments/README.md

 #Experiments in Python OSS

-##Training Data
+##Get Data

-The below is a simple python script building off of requests and beautifulsoup that you can point to a url to download all the pdf files linked on the main page locally. **Do not loop the below script, be mindful of the limited bandwidth that faculty have on their web-pages.**
+The below is a simple python script building off of requests and beautifulsoup that you can point to a url to download all the pdf files linked on the main page locally. **Do not abuse the below script, be mindful of the limited bandwidth that faculty have on their web-pages.**

 ```
 python get-all-pdf-on-page.py http://cs229.stanford.edu/materials.html
 ```

+##Clean Data

+##License

 The MIT License (MIT)